-- ⅛ tsp black pepper (or white pepper if you prefer)
+- ⅛ teaspoon black pepper or white pepper if you prefer

 - To make the shiitake powder: Grind 3 dried shiitake mushrooms in a small grinder or food processor until you get a very fine powder.
-Set aside ½ tsp powder and keep the leftover in a airtight container for other uses.
+Set aside ½ teaspoon powder and keep the leftover in an airtight container for other uses.

-- Melt the cocoa butter in a small saucepan and mesure ¼ cup of melted cocoa butter, add them to the blender.
+- Melt the cocoa butter in a small saucepan and measure ¼ cup of melted cocoa butter and add them to the blender.
 Do the same for the coconut oil.

 - Add the salt and pepper and blend until completely smooth, scraping down the sides from time to time.
 The mixture will be very thick, if you don't have a powerful blender, use a food processor.

-- Line two 3-inch round pans (I used two cookie cutter rounds stacked) with parchment paper (sides and bottom) and divide the mixture into the pans.
-Press firmly.
-Alternatively, you can use any pan you have on hand: round, rectangular, etc. Smooth the top using a knife and cover with plastic film.
+- Stack two 3-inch (2.75-inch tall) cake rind molds and line them with parchment paper (sides and bottom).
+Pour the mixture into the molds and flatten the top.
+Alternatively, you can use any pan you have on hand: round, rectangular, etc. Smooth the top using a knife and cover it with plastic film.

-- Place in the refrigerator for at least one day, it will become a lot more firmer and the flavors will have time to merge.
+- Place in the refrigerator for at least one day, it will become much firmer and the flavors will have time to merge.